New York to Guangzhou (Huadu) (JFK–CAN) — Airlines, Schedules & Connections

 Flights from JFK to CAN

-John F. Kennedy International Airport (JFK) and Guangzhou Baiyun International Airport (CAN) are connected by nonstop service from CSG and China Southern Airlines.
-With 10 weekly departures, this is a regularly served route.
+John F. Kennedy International Airport (JFK) and Guangzhou Baiyun International Airport (CAN) are connected by nonstop service from China Southern Airlines.
+With 11 weekly departures, this is a regularly served route.

 JFK to CAN Flight Duration and Schedule

-Nonstop flight time from JFK to CAN ranges from 15 hours 5 minutes to 17 hours 0 minutes.
+Nonstop flight time from JFK to CAN is about 15 hours 5 minutes gate to gate.
 The route covers a distance of 7,990 miles (12,858 km).
-There are approximately 10 weekly flights outbound and 1 return, totaling 11 flights per week in both directions.
+There are approximately 11 weekly flights outbound and 1 return, totaling 12 flights per week in both directions.

 Connecting Options and Alternatives